BohunkG4mer/Ender-3-All-in-One-Enclosure/README.md

 - Be open source, and allow users to not only download and print as is, but create their own versions using my source files.
 - Minimize material usage and print time when possible

-Many improvements have been made and will continue to be made since the original upload.
+Many improvements have been made and will continue to be made since the original upload on Thingiverse.
+Because the Github was created later than the original project, V1.0 on Github is the newest version of the files uploaded to Thingiverse, and the next version on Github will likely be V2.0.

 This Github project will let you follow the progress of my design journey, submit issues and design improvement suggestions, request additional modules and/or versions of parts, request added component compatibility, among other things.
 It is also the place to download all STLs and Source files, as I don't want to have to manage two separate pages and websites with the same files.